Holy-Cross-CS/p3-emily-b/README.md

 * `web_files` - The files implmenting the client half of the whisper app.

+The webserver.py was updated to GET topic lists, POST messages, GET message feed, and POST likes for Whisper.
+It also sorts the topics by most recent activity (message post or like) and only shows the 10 most recent messages (even if there are more).

 Tasks:

 - [x] implement the client half of the whisper app